malpinder/recipe-book/bolognese.md

 Fry the bacon in your fat of choice on a high heat.
 Add onion; cook until softened and then add the carrot and celery.
 Cook for a few minutes until that's started to soften too.
 Add the mince, make sure it's broken up and not in lumps.
+Add salt and pepper.
 Cook until all the water's cooked off and the meat has turned brown.

 Preheat oven to 125 degrees.
 Add the milk.
 Turn down the heat and simmer gently until almost dry again (about 20 minutes).